shadezer0/TinkerMachine/content/_index.md

 # Welcome to my Blog!

 Hi, I'm Ashley and I'm glad you're here.
 In this tiny corner of the internet you will find notes on my personal projects, stray thoughts and occasionally interesting insights.
+You can start reading my posts [here](/blog).

 Self-hosting applications is what I am totally sucked into these days.
 I've started out this journey by setting up a [Pi-hole](setting-up-pi-hole/) on an old Raspberry Pi 3B+.
 I've also built a small home-server recently where I'm experimenting with virtual machines and containers running on [Proxmox VE](https://www.proxmox.com/en/proxmox-ve).
 More to come as I keep tinkering around in this space.